The SUMIF function is used in Google Sheets to add numbers if data meets a specific condition.

 Now let’s find the total number of preaches sold.

-When match a text value, you will always need to use the column you are evaluating first, then the criterion, then the range to sum.
+When matching a text value, you will always need to use the column you are evaluating first, then the criterion, then the range to sum.
 In the case shown in the image above, we look for

 A2:A6.
 Then, we sum the values in